BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Riding Dagger** `ACTIVE`

-Whenever an enemy model resolves a strike against Sharku (but not his [warg][Warg]) and fails To Wound, Sharku may immediately make one Strength 4 Strike against that model.
+This is a [hand weapon][Hand Weapon].
+Additionally, whenever an enemy model makes a Strike against Sharku (but not his [Warg]) and fails the To Wound Roll, Sharku may immediately make a single Strength 4 hit against that model.

 - **Fury of the Pack** `ACTIVE`

-Whilst he has the Cavalry keyword, whenever Sharku Charges he gains Fight 5 and Attack 3 for the rest of the turn.
+Whilst he has the Cavalry keyword, whenever Sharku Charges he increases his Fight Value to 5 and his Attacks to 3 until the End Phase of the turn.

 </div>